United States Park Police: Aviation

-Organization and Rank structure
+Organization and rank structure

 Notable events

 In January 1982 USPP helicopter pilot Don Usher and his partner Gene Windsor saved the lives of five passengers from the Air Florida Flight 90 crash.
+Usher and Windsor, at great risk to themselves and lacking a winch or any sort of rescue equipment, flew their Bell 206 "Eagle Two" inches above the frozen Potomac River to pull the survivors from the 34°F (1.1°C) water before depositing them ashore for waiting ambulance crews.
+At one point, Usher flew the helicopter so close to the river that the skids went below the water as Windsor stood on them to tie a rescue line around surviving flight attendant Kelly Duncan, who couldn't grip the life preserver thrown to her due to hypothermia.
+She was lifted to shore after spending 25 minutes in the freezing river.

 In December 1982, Norman Mayer threatened to blow up the Washington Monument with a truck he said contained explosives.
-A standoff with U.S. Park police began at 9:20 In the morning.
+A standoff with U.S. Park police began at 9:20 in the morning.
 It ended ten hours later after the suspect backed up the truck, then surged forward.
 Police fired dozens of shots at the tires and engine block, overturning the van.
 One of the bullets ricocheted and fatally struck Mayer in the head.
 No explosives were found in the van.

-In 1989 Officers David Duffey and William Lovegrove rescued two people in the Glen Echo Flood after a parking lot collapsed.
+In 1989, Officers David Duffey and William Lovegrove rescued two people in the Glen Echo Flood after a parking lot collapsed.

 In 1990, Officer Katherine Heller was at Lafayette Park when she was approached by a man who had been assaulted.
 After Heller radioed a description of the attacker, another Park Police officer, Scott Dahl, spotted a man matching the description and approached him.
-The alleged assailant began fighting with the officer and wrested the officers service pistol away from him.
+The alleged assailant began fighting with the officer and wrested the officer's service pistol away from him.
 Heller approached and shot the man in the chest.
-Heller was named police officer of the year by Parade Magazine and the International Association of Chiefs of Police.
+For this act of valor, Heller was named Police Officer of the Year by Parade Magazine and the International Association of Chiefs of Police.
 She was the first U.S. Park Police officer, and the first female officer, to receive the IACP award.

 In 1993, officers of the Park Police rescued passengers of the Golden Venture ship, which had run aground on the beach at Fort Tilden in Rockaway, Queens.
 Park police officers were the first to arrive on the scene.
-After calling for backup they ran into the water, pulling survivors from the cold water.
+After calling for backup, they ran into the ocean and pulled survivors from the cold water.

 In 1994 Park Police shot and killed a homeless man on the sidewalk in front of the White House.
-The man was brandishing a large hunting knife taped to his hand and refused to surrender in a confrontation with the officers.
+The man was brandishing a large hunting knife taped to his hand and refused to surrender during a confrontation with the officers.